kiran123-ai/To-Do-List/README.md

 Persistent storage using a text file (tasks.txt)

-Simple and user-friendly menu-driven interfac
+Simple and user-friendly menu-driven interface

  # How to Use
   - Requirements